lukassoderberg04/bachelor-thesis/pm1000-visualizer/README.md

 * **ScottPlot for WPF** - Takes care of plotting graphs etc. You can read more about it [here](https://scottplot.net/).

-* **FTD2XX .NET** - Adds the correct .NET wrapper dll for communication with the device via USB.

 *Note:* All of these packages are exposed by relying on the nuget.config file in the project.

 ### Install drivers